-Prerequisite: ECON , ECON and at least one additional economics course at the 300-level or above.
+Prerequisite: ECON 214, ECON 215 and at least one additional economics course at the 300-level or above.

-Offered: Fall.
+Offered: As needed.

 ECON 449 - Introduction to Econometrics (4)

 Quantitative methods used in testing theoretical propositions in economics and business are presented.
 Emphasis is on the use of regression, time-series models and other econometric methods.
 Lecture and computer laboratory.